tarunchhabra06/Classification-QDA-Program/README.md

-# QDA-Classification-Program
+# Classification-QDA Program
+#Objective

-Objective: Write a program based on Quadratic Discriminant Analysis to classify a data set with k different classes Parameter Estimation:
+Write a program based on Quadratic Discriminant Analysis to classify a data set with k different classes
+#Parameter Estimation:
 •	We model each class density as multivariate Gaussian distribution.
 •	If we assume that the covariance matrices are same across all the k’s, it becomes Linear Discriminant Analysis method for classification.
 •	QDA abandons the idea of assumption of the common covariance matrix.